reludy/CS371PA1/README.md

   1) pa1_skeleton.c - base assignment
   2) pa1_skeleton_bonus.c - assignment extended for bonus challenge.

 I didn't plan to attempt the bonus challenge since I believed it would be too challenging.
-However, after completing the base assignment, I got a fire burning to attempt the bonus challenge as well.
+However, after completing the base assignment, I tried my hardest to attempt the bonus challenge as well.
+It is not polished code.

 My statistics for reference (observed on CloudLab c220g5) : pa1_skeleton.c (default parameters):